foreseecode/verint-xm-sdk-ios-samples/README.md

 * Mask and unmask view using DBA SDK API
 * Debug masking

-## DigitalSample
-This sample project demonstrates a Swift implementation of the Verint Digital Survey code and configuration.

 ## LocalNotificationSample
 This sample project demonstrates a local notification invite.
 Accept the invite and then close the application.
 You will receive a local notification linking the survey.